-Marinka Zitnik is a postdoctoral scholar in Computer Science at Stanford University working with Jure Leskovec and collaborating with friends in the biomedical research departments around the world.
-She is also a Chan Zuckerberg Biohub postdoctoral researcher.
+I am a postdoctoral research fellow in Computer Science at Stanford University working with Jure Leskovec and collaborating with biology and medicine research departments around the world.
+I am also a Chan Zuckerberg Biohub postdoctoral researcher.

-Her work has a wide range of applications of which she focuses on those from biomedicine, health care, genomics, molecular and systems biology.
-She uses her methods to address high-stake problems in life sciences that lead to impactful outcomes.
-Predictions made by her methods have helped uncover new biology and have directly contributed to new discoveries in the wet laboratory experiments.
+I use my methods to address open challenges in biology and medicine that lead to highly impactful outcomes.
+Predictions made by my methods have helped uncover new biology and have directly contributed to new discoveries in the wet laboratory experiments.

-She received a Ph.D in Computer Science from University of Ljubljana in 2015 while also conducting research at Imperial College London, University of Toronto, Baylor College of Medicine, and Stanford University.
-She obtained a B.Sc. in Computer Science and Mathematics in 2012.
+I received a Ph.D in Computer Science from University of Ljubljana in 2015 while also conducting research at Imperial College London, University of Toronto, Baylor College of Medicine, and Stanford University.
+I obtained a B.Sc. in Computer Science and Mathematics in 2012.